syrop/syrop.github.io/_posts/2018-12-26-permissions-rxjava-and-lifecycle.markdown

 ## Requesting the permissions

 Permissions are requested by calling a global extention function called on the `Fragment`.
-Because I use [Navigation][navigation] Architecture Component almost all of GUI is implementet in `Fragment`s as opposed to `Activity`s, but one could write a similar extention function for `Activity` as well:
+Because I use [Navigation][navigation] Architecture component almost all of GUI is implementet in `Fragment`s as opposed to `Activity`s, but one could write a similar extention function for `Activity` as well:

 {% highlight kotlin %}